 What Other Factors Affect Fruit On Plum Trees?

-The quality of care that you give your plum trees will help to decide how much fruit you get each year.
-Some of the most important factors are temperature, watering, fertilizing, and pruning.
+The care that you give your plum trees will determine the quality of the fruit and the size of the yield.
+Some of the most important factors are:

 Most varieties of plum trees can survive winters up to Zone 5.
-They can survive as far south as Zones 7, 8, or 9 depending on the variety.
+Some can survive as far south as Zones 7, 8, or 9 depending on the variety.

 The reason plums may not survive further south is because they require a certain number of chilling hours in the winter.
-Plum trees may require between 500 and 1000 chilling hours in the winter.
-A chilling hour is an hour between 32 and 45 degrees Fahrenheit (0 to 7 degrees Celsius).
+A chilling hour is an hour where the temperature is between 32 and 45 degrees Fahrenheit (0 to 7 degrees Celsius).

 If a plum tree does not get enough chilling hours, it will not break dormancy in the spring.
 This will lead to a complete lack of flowers and fruit that year.